 The scholarship, was awarded under the NNPC/Belemaoil Joint Venture (JV) as part of the company’s Corporate Social Responsibility (CSR).

 “We are here not just to celebrate the success that has come to them, but to also honour the privilege given to us as a company to serve.
-And we recoignise very importantly that if you joke with education then you are joking with future and if you fail to grab these young ones who have the enthusiasm and that flair to pursue their academic dream you are limiting the unraveling of future opportunities that they would have used to grow themselves and as well as society.
+And we recoignise very importantly that if you joke with education then you are joking with the future and if you fail to grab these young ones who have the enthusiasm and that flair to pursue their academic dreams you are limiting the unraveling of future opportunities that they would have used to grow themselves and as well as society.

-“And I believe very strongly that what we have come here to celebrate is not just a display of so much wealth but a display of interest; that believing in the young ones of today is unlocking the future of tomorrow and that is making the society a better place”, he said.
+“And I believe very strongly that what we have come here to celebrate is not just a display of so much wealth but a display of interest, that believing in the young ones of today is unlocking the future of tomorrow and that is making the society a better place”, he said.

 The President/Founder of Belemaoil Producing Ltd, who thanked all the partners, including, NAPIMS, NNPC, host communities, youths, the bank and as well as the state government and President Muhammadu Buhari, for their support, charged beneficiaries to see the scholarship as opportunity to develop themselves.
 He further called on the beneficiaries to use the scholarship and unlock their future potentials rather than use it for misplaced priorities.